pmurphyjam/ABExample/README.md

 a large number of Contacts in excess of 20K or more.

 Uses ABContact which works with ARC and makes reading the iPhone AddressBook easy.
+Note : If your coping this you will have to pull this library and copy it into the ABExample\ABContacts folder.

 Uses AppIOS submodule which has SQLite infrastructure for accessing an SQLite database.
+Note : If your coping this you will have to pull this library and copy it into the ABExample\AppIOS folder.

 This App has built in Crash Logs using the NSException+Category which is used in main.m.
 When a crash occurs the fully symbolicated stack trace will be written into the CrashData table.
 When the App then